E3SM-Project/polaris/docs/tutorials/dev_add_test_group.md

 code, so that a user changing them actually doesn't do anything.
 And you shouldn't use config options for the primary purpose of passing data between steps.

-## Set up and run

-You're all set!
-You should be able to see your new test cases when you run `polaris list`, set them up by running `polaris setup`, and run them by calling `polaris serial` within the work directory.
-See {ref}`dev-command-line` for details.

-(dev-tutorial-add-test-group-docs)=

-## Documentation

-Make sure to add some documentation of your new test group.
-The documentation is written in the [MyST](https://myst-parser.readthedocs.io/en/latest/syntax/typography.html) flavor of Markdown, similar to what GitHub uses.
-See {ref}`dev-docs` for details.

-You need to add all of the public functions, classes and methods to the {ref}`dev-api` in `docs/developers_guide/<component>/api.md`, following the examples for other test groups.

-You also need to add a file to both the user's guide and the developer's guide describing the test group and its test cases and steps.

-For the user's guide, make a copy of `docs/users_guide/<component>/test_groups/template.md` called `docs/users_guide/<component>/test_groups/<test_group>.md`.
-In that file, you should describe the test group and its test cases in a way that would be relevant for a user wanting to run the test case and look at the output.
-This file should describe all of the config options relevant the test group and each test case (if it has its own config options), including what they are used for and whether it is a good idea to modify them.
-Add `<test_group>` in the appropriate place (in alphabetical order) to the list of test groups in the file `docs/users_guide/<component>/test_groups/index.md`.

-For the developer's guide, create a file `docs/developers_guide/<component>/test_groups/<test_group>.md`.
-In this file, you will describe the test group, its test cases and steps in a way that is relevant to developers who might want to modify the code or use it as an example for developing their own test cases.
-Currently, the descriptions are brief in part because of the daunting task of documenting a large number of test cases but should be fleshed out over time.
-It would help new developers if new test groups and test cases were documented well.
-Add `<test_group>` in the appropriate place (in alphabetical order) to the list of test groups in `docs/developers_guide/<component>/test_groups/index.md`.

-At this point, you are ready to make a pull request with the new test group!